aytchell/jsonfsm/README.md

 The entry `ignore` says, whether events matching this trigger should be ignored.
 If `ignore` is not given its value is treated as `false`.
-If this entry is given and its value is `true` then the entries `targetState` and `effects` are ignored, too (so they are optional).
+If this entry is given and its value is `true` then the entries `targetState` and `effects` are ignored, too (so they become optional).
 This flag is mostly useful for expressing
 intent: as a documentation for others as well as for the state machine during execution.
 If an event arrives in a state with no matching trigger the lib will log a warning message.
+Ignored transitions can be seen as (internal) self-transitions without effects and disabled entry/exit behaviors.

 The `targetState` entry is mandatory (except if `ignore` is `true`).
 It contains the name of the state where the machine ends up if the transition is traversed.